-Education - Locker / dressing rooms = $0.25 \text{ CFM} / \text{FT}^2$
+Education - Locker / dressing rooms = 0.25 CFM / FT2

 The current building does not provide any mechanical ventilation.
 The ventilation is provided by natural ventilation through window, inlets, open doors, and screen louvers.
-It was observed the building is damp, and typically has a musty smell when in operation.
+It was observed the building is damp, and typically has a musty smell when in operation, a sign that the ventilation is not sufficient.